 A quick and dirty way to see if you can receive broadcast TV.. even you don't have an antenna!

 Here is a way to see if you receive digital broadcast TV signals, if you don't have an antenna and don't want to buy one right now.
 (Note this is just a test, not a permanent set up!)
 Before you start, you might want to quickly check your location to see what stations are possibly available.
 It's easy.
-Just type in your zip code into the Station Finder on the first page of this site.
+Just type in your zip code into the Station Finder.
 Note this test involves having your TV scan for channels, so you might have to re-scan when you revert back to cable, which could take half an hour or so..

 You will need three things to do this test:

 1. A TV that is capable of receiving digital TV (DTV) signals.
 Most flat screen TV's made in 2006 or later have this capability.
 (Old tube-style TV's will need a converter box.)

 2. A length of coax cable.
 This cable is usually white and the ends look something like this:

 This cable might already be plugged into your TV.
 If so, unplug the other end and leave the end plugged into your TV.
 Unscrew the cable from whatever it is plugged into by rotating the hexagonal cuff counterclockwise.
 The shorter the better in this case (a few feet is ideal).

 3. An improvised antenna.
 Any piece of wire or cable that is not shielded or grounded can work.
 Here are some examples of cables that can work as a quick and dirty antenna:

 - wire coat hanger (with the paint scraped off at one point so it can make contact with the coax cable)